prakharmrsl/easypcceo.github.io/pages/blog/top-5-gaming-cpus-2017.md

 The last time I made a list of the top 5 best gaming CPUs, Ryzen 3 wasn't released.
 Actually, I didn't even include Ryzen 5 in my list.
 As this is obviously unacceptable, it's time for the top 5 best gaming CPUs of 2017.

 Keep in mind that this list isn't necessarily in order from worst to best, but more so in order of price to performance.
+These are the best CPUs for gaming in 2017.

+These aren't necessarily the fastest processors in the world, but they're the best bang for your buck.

 ## 5. [Pentium G4560 ($80)](http://amzn.to/2i4vwPM)